Shrit1401/Daydream/Readme.md

 - [ ] have a cool onboarding flow
 - [ ] add story analysis page (here inform user in one word what is happening in their life) and then generate story
 - [ ] having a dark theme
-- [ ] add a option in notes to talk with journal using elevenlabs agent, it should be able to understand user's day and generate required response ($10/month or 50 rupess/month)
 - [ ] add a paywall inorder to access journal analysis page
 - [ ] make a website for this app and add some animation
 - [ ] add a option to share the story on social media (where they say one word about the story)